zsoltherpai/feather/README.md

     }
 }

-// injecting the interface type will work: public class A {
+// injecting the interface type will work using the MyModule above: public class A {
     @Inject
     public A(Foo foo) {